 Wheat germ is high in fiber, antioxidants, and micronutrients.
 One ounce (28 grams) of wheat germ contains about 20% of the DV for folate.

 Papaya is a nutrient-dense tropical fruit native to southern Mexico and Central America.

 Besides being delicious and full of flavor, papaya is jam-packed with folate.

-Additionally, papaya is high in vitamin C, potassium and antioxidants like carotenoids (34).
+Additionally, papaya is high in vitamin C, potassium, and antioxidants like carotenoids (

-Summary Papaya is rich in antioxidants and folate.
-One cup (140 grams) of raw papaya provides approximately 13% of the RDI for folate.
+Papaya is rich in antioxidants and folate.
+One cup (140 grams) of raw papaya provides approximately 13% of the DV for folate.

 Rich in a wide variety of vitamins and minerals, bananas are a nutritional powerhouse.

-Summary Bananas contain a good amount of folate.
-One medium banana contains about 6% of the RDI.
+Bananas contain a good amount of folate.
+One medium banana contains about 6% of the DV.